-I’d like to take a moment to thank all our sponsors and contributors, as well as the many guests who came to lend their own brand of to our track this year:
+I’d like to take a moment to thank all our awesome sponsors and contributors, as well as the many guests who came to lend their own brand of awesome to our track this year:

 Track sponsors: